bucketfish0000/cse597-project/README.md

 You’ll build an end‑to‑end, industry‑style inference pipeline:

-1. **Train or select** a computer vision model.
+1. **Train** a computer vision model.
 2. **Package it in** with a clean, testable interface.
 3. **Expose a local HTTP API (**``**)** so any device (a Raspberry Pi robot) can request predictions.
 4. **Write a Raspberry Pi client** that captures images and posts them to your API.

 This mirrors how models are deployed in practice: the robot sends frames to a nearby machine hosting the model service (“on‑the‑edge” inference).
-You’ll measure latency and make design tradeoffs.

 ---